danielpacak/com.github.danielpacak.jenkins.ci/README.md

 interact with such as `JobService`.

 ### Downloading
-The library is not yet deployed to the maven central repository, so to use it, you need to fetch the source code, install it into your local maven cache (usually `~/.m2/repository`) and add the following snippet to the `<dependencies />` section of the project's `pom.xml` file.
+The library has not yet been deployed to the [maven central repository](http://repo1.maven.org/maven/), so to use it, you need to fetch the source code, install it into your local maven cache (usually `~/.m2/repository`) and add the following snippet to the `<dependencies />` section of your project's `pom.xml` file.

 ```xml
 <dependency>